India has service-level skills, but lacks deep-tech talent and products: IAIRO founders

 IAIRO, backed by industry and policy stakeholders, is attempting to address what its founders describe as India’s “lab-to-market gap” — the inability to translate research and prototypes into scalable products.

-India’s artificial intelligence ambitions are being held back not by a shortage of talent, but by a structural gap — the lack of intellectual property and a product-first mindset, according to the founders of the Indian Artificial Intelligence Research Organisation (IAIRO).
+India’s artificial intelligence ambitions are being held back not just by a shortage of talent, but by a deeper structural gap — the lack of deep-tech AI talent and a product-first mindset, according to the founders of the Indian Artificial Intelligence Research Organisation (IAIRO).

 IAIRO is a national, non-profit research institution established in early 2026 in GIFT City, Gandhinagar.
 According to its founding director, Dr Amit Sheth, IAIRO can be considered as "India's ISRO" that aims to create, for AI, what ISRO created for space: a concentrated national capability that compounds talent, IP, and execution over decades.